 A GLK STA that starts a BSS uses membership selector values in the Supported Rates and BSS Membership Selectors element to set the BSS policy of requiring or not requiring GLK or Ethertype protocol discrimination (EPD) support for any STA that joins the BSS.

 A non-AP STA acts as either a GLK STA or a non-GLK STA.
 A GLK AP might permit associations from non-GLK STAs and acts as a non-GLK AP for those associated non-GLK STAs.
 GLK STAs can be Mesh STAs.
-All Mesh STAs in a GLK MBSS are GLK STAs.
-GLK STAs can support GLK peering through DMG Relays but GLK S1G STAs do not support and cannot use S1G Relays.
+GLK STAs can support a GLK through DMG Relays.
+GLK S1G STAs cannot use or be a S1G Relay, and cannot support a GLK through S1G Relays.

 The four-address frame format can be used in GLK transmissions of data frames.
 The use of the four-address frame format is required for such MPDUs if the frame’s SA, TA, RA and DA fields (for the source address, transmitter address, receiver address and destination address) are all different from each other.
 The three address frame format can be used, as defined by Table 9-3 (To/From DS combinations in Data frames), provided the addresses are consistent with Table 9-26 (Address field contents).